TonyOdhiambo-47/TonyOdhiambo-47/README.md

 ### Featured Projects

 **Titration-RL**
-PPO agent learns automated titration using only indicator color feedback
+Proximal-Policy Optimization agent learns automated and optimized titration using only indicator color feedback, no prior training data.

 **Reaction-Yield-ML**
-ML pipeline for predicting yields from molecular fingerprints
+ML pipeline for predicting yields from molecular fingerprints using Buchwald-Hartwig dataset.

 **Moveziki**
-Gesture-controlled music with real-time ML inference
+Gesture-controlled music with real-time ML inference.
+Play instruments, conduct music and have DJ effects using only a webcam.

 </td>
 </tr>